 First of all, Caesar, who believed that his conquest of Gaul was still not entirely complete, had his command in Gaul extended for a further five years.
 As a balance, Pompey was given a command in Spain and Libya, giving him control over several legions there.

-He was given a special dispensation that he could govern his provinces through representatives while he himself stayed in Rome.
-Pompey seemed to have liked the high life of the city and did not fancy going off to Libya or Spain for long periods of time.
-He was not like Caesar, who enjoyed life on campaign.
+He was given a special dispensation that he could govern his provinces through representatives while he stayed in Rome.
+Pompey seemed to have enjoyed the high life of the city and did not fancy going off to Libya or Spain for long periods.
+He was not like Caesar, who enjoyed life on the campaign.

-With Pompey in command in Spain and Libya and Caesar’s command extended, Crassus realized that he was being massively outshadowed by his peers and wanted some of the glory.
-His only real military success had been 14 years previously with the suppression of the Spartican rebellion, and that had been sullied by Pompey’s appearance.
+With Pompey in command in Spain and Libya and Caesar’s command extended, Crassus realized that he was being massively out shadowed by his peers and wanted some of the glory.
+His only real military success had been 14 years previously with the suppression of the Spartan rebellion, sullied by Pompey’s appearance.

 Crassus wanted military glory, and he was given a five-year command in Syria and the east.
 It was fully expected he would attack Rome’s only civilized neighbor in the east, the Parthian Empire, which he did.

-They were basically carving up the empire among themselves and would then rely on violence and intimidation to ensure that their desires were met.
-Clearly the Roman Republic was on the ropes.
+Essentially, they carved up the empire among themselves and then relied on violence and intimidation to ensure that their desires were met.
+The Roman Republic was on the ropes.

-Caesar sent down some of his troops who were on furlough to “help” in the election of Pompey and Crassus for the consulship of 55 B.C., which nevertheless was delayed because of virtual anarchy in Rome until the early part of January 55 B.C.
-In due course, Pompey and Crassus did become consuls and the various commands were doled out exactly as they were supposed to be.
+Caesar sent down some of his troops who were on furlough to “help” in the election of Pompey and Crassus for the consulship of 55 BC.
+Nevertheless, it was delayed because of virtual anarchy in Rome until the early part of January 55 BC.
+In due course, Pompey and Crassus become consuls and the various commands were doled out exactly as they were supposed to be.

 A Family Death and a Failed Invasion

-If one were looking at the situation in 55 B.C., one would think it looked like the triumvirate had been restored to power.
-But in fact, the years 54 B.C. through 49 B.C. saw the dissolution of the triumvirate and a civil war between Pompey and Caesar.
+If one were looking at the situation in 55 BC, one would think it looked like the triumvirate had been restored to power.
+But in fact, the years 54 to 49 BC saw the dissolution of the triumvirate and a civil war between Pompey and Caesar.

-Then, as proconsul in Syria, Crassus set off with great pomp and ceremony to attack the neighboring Parthian Empire in 53 B.C.
+Then, as proconsul in Syria, Crassus set off with great pomp and ceremony to attack the neighboring Parthian Empire in 53 BC.
 The Parthians had done nothing to deserve Crassus’s invasion; he simply attacked them for military glory.
-Crassus took his armies and 40,000-men heavy Roman infantry into the heartland of the Parthian kingdom.
+Crassus took his armies and 40,000 Roman infantry into the heartland of the Parthian kingdom.

 Pompey the Traditionalist, Caesar the Tyrant

 Pompey and Caesar were left alone in their alleged alliance.
-The following year, in 52 B.C., the situation in Rome got even worse.
-Fighting between gang leaders, Clodius and Milo, basically blocked government.
+The following year, in 52 BC, the situation in Rome became worse.
+Fighting between gang leaders, Clodius and Milo, basically blocked the government.
 Eventually, an enormous street fight just outside of Rome resulted in a fire in the Senate house that burned many parts of the city.

-There was widespread disorder and rioting.
-In 52 B.C., the Senate declared the ultimate decree, the senatus consultum ultimum, and appointed Pompey sole consul for the year to restore order, which he did by violence and force, bringing troops into the city.
+What followed was widespread disorder and rioting.
+In 52 BC, the Senate declared the ultimate decree, the senatus consultum ultimum, and appointed Pompey sole consul for the year to restore order, which he did by violence and force, bringing troops into the city.
 This sole consulship was unheard of and seems to have been a way to avoid creating an outright dictatorship.

-By 52 B.C.
-Pompey was aligned more closely with the Senate than he had been before.
+By 52 BC, Pompey was aligned more closely with the Senate than he had been before.
 He had worked on its behalf to put down the violence that had besieged and disrupted the republic for so many years.
-A rather ominous event took place in 52 B.C. when Pompey married the daughter of a leading optimate senator, a man who was well-known to be an opponent of Caesar.
+A rather ominous event took place that year when Pompey married the daughter of a leading optimate senator, a man who was well-known to be an opponent of Caesar.

 Pompey’s alliance with the conservative optimates seems to have gotten stronger.
-From 52 B.C. to 49 B.C., the calls for Caesar’s recall from his proconsulship in Gaul and for his prosecution for his behavior as a consul in 59 B.C. grew increasingly more strident.
+From 52 to 49 BC, the calls for Caesar’s recall from his proconsulship in Gaul and the prosecution of his behavior as a consul in 59 BC grew increasingly more strident.

 After mulling over his options, he gave the order for his cavalry to advance, rode his horse across the stream under arms, and declared war on the state, we hear, with the phrase alia iacta est: “the die is cast.”

-What happened next was for all intents and purposes a Roman world war that was to see eventually Caesar raised to the position of uncrowned king of the Roman state.
+What happened next was a Roman world war that was to eventually see Caesar raised to the position of uncrowned king of the Roman state.